Software Lifecycle Support Statement – Cisco ACI

 Feature Release

-Each major release will receive new features, functions, and hardware platforms, in the first few releases (typically 3 releases) of the major train.
-These are designated features release.
+Each major release will receive new features, functions, and hardware platforms in the first few releases (typically 3 releases) of the major train.
+These are designated as feature releases.

 Maintenance Release

-Once a major train has reached maturity via the first few feature releases, it will then transition to the maintenance phase where it will receive bug fixes and security enhancements only.
+Once a major train has reached maturity through the first few feature releases, it will then transition to the maintenance phase, where it will receive bug fixes and security enhancements only.
 No new features will be developed on a maintenance release, to ensure the integrity and stability of the overall major release train.

 Figure 1 is an example showing graphical representation of the Cisco ACI Software releases